Sharpner's Pond Anti-Ballistic Missile Site: Drownings at excavation site

-The pond formed by the excavation at Sharpner's Pond Anti-Ballistic Missile Site is not designated for swimming as the water is deep, cold, and can be easily occluded by silt.
+The quarry formed by the excavation at Sharpner's Pond Anti-Ballistic Missile Site is not designated for recreational use due to depth, low temperature, and visibility due to silt.
 A danger sign posted along the access road leading to the excavation warns visitors to not swim in the water although it has since been vandalized.
-Between 2004 and 2008, three drownings resulted from swimming in the excavation.
+Between 2004 and 2008, three drownings resulted from swimming in the quarry.

-Despite the risks, it is reported that the site is often frequented by swimmers and visitors after dark, often consuming alcohol at the site.
-In 2008 it was reported that police activity is increased in the area to combat swimming and after-hours use of the site.
-A gate was also installed as the access road had become a popular dumping ground for stolen vehicles.
+In 2008 it was reported that police activity had increased in the area to combat swimming and after-hours use of the site.
+A gate has since been installed at the entrance to the access road.

 In 2008, it was reported that a memorial had been spray-painted at the site onto rocks near the water reading "R.I.P.
 Keolong Keath 6/16/2004".